Learning Fair Models without Sensitive Attributes: A Generative Approach: Experiments

-To answer \textbf{RQ2}, we conduct an experiment to show whether our generated latent representation $A$ learns information about sensitive attributes.
-Specifically, Gaussian Mixture Model is utilized to cluster data into two groups based on $A$ for FairWS and FairWS + MI.
-Then, we calculate AUC score between predicted groups and ground truth and the result is shown in Table~\ref{main_result}, where Gaussian Mixture in the table means using Gaussian Mixture Model on raw related feature vectors.
-Note that this is an unsupervised setting and we evaluate the performance on the training set.
-From the table, we find that (i) we can obtain a large improvement compared with Gaussian Mixture on features; and (ii) it also shows that mutual information loss can help $A$ learn more information about sensitive attributes.
-For example, Fair + WS achieves higher AUC values on the Adult and Animate dataset.
+To answer \textbf{RQ2}, we conduct an experiment to show whether our generated latent representation $\mathbf{A}$ learns information about sensitive attributes.
+Specifically, we adopt Gaussian Mixture Model to cluster data into two clusters based on $\mathbf{A}$ for FairWS and FairWS + MI.
+As $\mathbf{A}$ should contain sensitive attribute information, we would expect the two clusters would correspond to two groups of different sensitive attributes.
+Then, we calculate the AUC score between predicted cluster and ground sensitive attributes and the results are shown in Table~\ref{main_result}, where Gaussian Mixture in the table means using Gaussian Mixture Model on raw relevant feature vectors.
+Note that this is an unsupervised setting and we evaluate the performance of the training set.
+From the table, we find that (i) we can obtain a large improvement compared with Gaussian Mixture on raw relevant features, which means that FairWS can efficiently estimate sensitive attributes via extracting sensitive information from relevant features; and (ii) our model FairWS can consistently outperform SRVAE.
+It verifies the effectiveness of our model to estimate sensitive attributes.
+Furthermore, FairWS+MI can outperform SRCVAE and FairWS on Adult and Animate datasets.
+It shows that mutual information loss can help $\mathbf{A}$ learn more information about sensitive attributes.
+It demonstrates that disentangling latent representation between $\mathbf{a}_i$ and $\mathbf{z}_i$ can help $\mathbf{a}_i$ to better learn sensitive information.